gyorilab/emmaa/doc/architecture/analysis.rst

 Pre-registered queries and notifications
 ----------------------------------------

-Each EMMAA model will also come with a set of pre-registered queries from users.
+Going forward, each EMMAA model will also come with a set of pre-registered queries from users.
 The queries will be in a machine-readable representation that utilizes the meta-model semantics developed for automated model analysis.
 EMMAA will initially support the following types of queries (here we show examples in natural language but we initially imagine these queries to be submitted in a formal, templated language):

 - Structural properties with constraints: e.g., "What drugs bind PIK3CA but not PIK3CB?"